szakitibi/documentation/docs/glossary.md

 reference implementation
     A reference implementation is a program that implements all requirements from a corresponding specification.
     The reference implementation often accompanies a technical standard, and demonstrates what should be considered the "correct" behavior of any other implementation of it.

+portlets
+    Portlets are widgets that can be inserted in predefined locations in {term}`Classic UI`.
+    Portlets are most commonly used to add sidebars to the left or right of the main page content.
 ```